 To begin with, migration in custom web systems can either mean migration of front-end technology or back-end technology.
 The client or developers have to keep the following questions in mind before moving forward with migration in custom web systems:

 In all honesty, migrating from one technology to another is a complex task even within a similar architecture and programming language.
-In some cases, one might need to refactor or rewrite some code from scratch(if not most) to achieve a desired outcome.
-Despite these challenges, front end migration can be a pretty straightforward process.
-This can be attributed to the fact that most front end technology migration does not require rewrites or changes to the backend code.
+In some cases, one might need to refactor or rewrite some code from scratch(if not most) to achieve the desired outcome.
+Despite these challenges, front-end migration can be a pretty straightforward process.
+This can be attributed to the fact that most front-end technology migration does not require rewrites or changes to the backend code.

 However, front-end challenges can arise when the design elements used in the old system are not compatible with the new technology.
 So, it is recommended to prepare the scope of migration after a thorough study of the old system as we discussed in the previous blog.

 This is the most challenging and technically difficult migration, it’s almost like changing the brain of the web system.
-Fundamentally, the back-end of any system consists of three parts: application, server & database.
-We will ensure to cover the database migration and server migration in future blog posts, however, our focus today will be tuned towards the application side.
+Fundamentally, the back end of any system consists of three parts: application, server & database.
+We will ensure to cover the database migration and server migration in future blog posts, however, our focus today will be tuned toward the application side.